Homotopy invariance of Nisnevich sheaves with Milnor-Witt transfers: Introduction

 \subsection{Conventions}

 Throughout we will assume that $k$ is an infinite perfect field of characteristic different from $2$.
+In Sections \ref{section:A1K} and \ref{section:hty-inv}, $k$ is furthermore assumed to be of characteristic $0$.
 We let $\Sm_k$ denote the category of smooth separated schemes of finite type over $k$.
 All undecorated fiber products mean fiber product over $k$.
-Throughout, the symbols $i_0$ and $i_1$ will denote the rational points $i_0,i_1\colon\Spec k\to \A^1$ given by $0$ and $1$, respectively.
+Throughout, the symbols $i_0$ and $i_1$ will denote the rational points $i_0,i_1\colon\Spec(k)\to \A^1$ given by $0$ and $1$, respectively.

 We will frequently abuse notation and write simply $f\in\wt\Cor_k(X,Y)$ for $\wt\gamma_f$, where $\wt\gamma_f$ is the image of a morphism of schemes $f\colon X\to Y$ under the embedding $\wt\gamma\colon \Sm_k\to\wt\Cor_k$ of \cite[§4.3]{Calmes-Fasel}.
 We let $\sim_{\A^1}$ denote $\A^1$-homotopy equivalence.
 Following Calmès--Fasel \cite{Calmes-Fasel}, if $p_Y\colon X\times Y\to Y$ is the projection, we may write $\omega_Y$ as shorthand for $p_Y^*\omega_{Y/k}$ if no confusion is likely to arise.
 Note that $\omega_Y$ is then canonically isomorphic to $\omega_{X\times Y/X}$.
 In general, given a morphism of schemes $f\colon X\to Y$ we write $\omega_f\defeq\omega_{X/k}\otimes f^*\omega_{Y/k}^\vee$.